johnfairh/Bebop/Fw2020/test/notes.md

 * Title is just a link
 * Title is apple-style mixed-color
 * Title is jazzy-style but multi-line
+  * *Err why are we keeping this?
+Surely it's never better....*
 * Title is apple-style and multi-line
 * Item is deprecated
 * Item has github link